Skip to main content

 Conflicts

-Before a Hearing Officer or hearing panelist serves on a Hearing Panel, the Office of Hearing Officers evaluates the candidate to ensure that he or she is free of conflicts of interest and no circumstances exist where the candidate’s fairness might reasonably be questioned.
-Following appointment, if a Hearing Officer or an industry panelist learns of a conflict of interest or other circumstance in which his or her fairness might reasonably be questioned, he or she must inform the Chief Hearing Officer and withdraw from the matter.
+Before a Hearing Officer or hearing panelist serves on a Hearing Panel, OHO prompts all candidates to conduct a thorough conflicts check to ensure that they are free of conflicts of interest and no circumstances exist where their fairness might reasonably be questioned.
+Following appointment, OHO prompts industry panelists and Hearing Officers to continue to ensure they are conflict free as new information becomes available in their cases.
+If a Hearing Officer or an industry panelist learns of a conflict of interest or other circumstance in which their fairness might reasonably be questioned, they must inform the Chief Hearing Officer and withdraw from the matter.

 FINRA’s formal disciplinary actions allege violations by members and associated persons of FINRA’s Rules, the federal securities laws and regulations, and the rules of the Municipal Securities Rulemaking Board.
 FINRA’s By-Laws provide that formal disciplinary actions be resolved through the disciplinary hearing process.
-Enforcement’s filing of a Complaint with the Office of Hearing Officers commences a disciplinary proceeding, and the conduct of the proceeding is governed by FINRA’s Code of Procedure.
+Enforcement’s filing of a Complaint with OHO commences a disciplinary proceeding, and the conduct of the proceeding is governed by FINRA’s Code of Procedure.
 See Article XII of FINRA’s By-Laws; Rules 9110, 9211.

-After Enforcement files a Complaint, Enforcement (represented by Enforcement’s attorneys) and the Respondent or Respondents are the “parties” to the proceeding.
+In FINRA disciplinary proceedings, Enforcement (represented by attorneys employed in FINRA’s Department of Enforcement) and the Respondent or Respondents are the “parties” to the proceeding.

 Individuals may appear on their own behalf or be represented by an attorney.
 A partnership may be represented by a member of the partnership, an attorney, or both.
 A corporation, trust, or association may be represented by an officer of that corporation, trust, or association, an attorney, or both.